 Al was called "Snorky," but only by his closest friends, a term he liked, meaning a sharp dresser.
 Among other nicknames given to Capone were Big Boy, the Beast, the Behemoth, Big Al, the Big Fellow, the Big Guy, Al Brown, and Tony Scarface, most being said behind Capone's back.

-James "Big Jim" Colosimo (Chicago's first crime boss) was a longtime gang leader who ran a popular restaurant, Colosimo's Cafe, that was a hot spot for vice in Chicago.
+James "Big Jim" Colosimo (Chicago's first crime boss) was a longtime gang leader who ran a popular restaurant, Colosimo's Cafe, a hot spot for vice in Chicago.

 Colosimo was gunned down in his restaurant on May 11, 1920.
-One theory has it that his second-in-command, Johnny Torrio, set up the killing.
+One theory is that his second-in-command, Johnny Torrio, set up the killing.
 Torrio took over Big Jim's empire until he handed the reins to Al Capone.

-In 1923, he purchased a small house at 7244 South Prairie Avenue in the Park Manor neighborhood in the city's south side for $5,500.
+In 1923, he purchased a small house at 7244 South Prairie Avenue in the Park Manor neighborhood on the city's south side for $5,500.
 According to the Chicago Daily Tribune, hijacker Joe Howard was killed on May 7, 1923, after he tried to interfere with the Capone-Torrio bootleg beer business.
-In the decade's early years, his name began appearing in newspaper sports pages where he was described as a boxing promoter.
-Torrio took over Colosimo's crime empire after Colosimo was murdered in which Capone was suspected of being involved.
+In the early decade, his name began appearing on newspaper sports pages where he was described as a boxing promoter.
+Torrio took over Colosimo's crime empire after Colosimo was murdered, in which Capone was suspected of being involved.

 Torrio headed an essentially Italian organized crime group that was the biggest in the city, with Capone as his right-hand man.
 He was wary of being drawn into gang wars and tried to negotiate agreements over territory between rival crime groups.
 The smaller North Side Gang led by Dean O'Banion came under pressure from the Genna brothers, who were allied with Torrio.
 O'Banion found that Torrio was unhelpful with the encroachment of the Gennas into the North Side, despite his pretensions to be a settler of disputes.
 In a fateful step, Torrio arranged the murder of O'Banion at his flower shop on November 10, 1924.
 This placed Hymie Weiss at the head of the gang, backed by Vincent Drucci and Bugs Moran.
 Weiss had been a close friend of O'Banion, and the North Siders made it a priority to get revenge on his killers.

 During Prohibition, Capone was involved with bootleggers in Canada, who helped him smuggle liquor into the US.
 When Capone was asked if he knew Rocco Perri, billed as Canada's "King of the Bootleggers," he replied: "Why I don't even know which street Canada is on."
-Other sources, however, claim that Capone had certainly visited Canada, where he maintained some hideaways, but the Royal Canadian Mounted Police says that there is no "evidence that he ever set foot on Canadian soil."
+Other sources, however, claim that Capone had visited Canada, where he maintained some hideaways.
+Still, the Royal Canadian Mounted Police says there is no "evidence that he ever set foot on Canadian soil."

 Capone indulged in custom-made suits, expensive cigars, gourmet food and drink, and female companionship.
 He was mainly known for his flashy and costly jewelry.
 His favorite responses to questions about his activities were: "I am just a businessman, giving the people what they want"; and "All I do is satisfy a public demand."
 Capone had become a national celebrity and talking point.